khan-shahnawaz/TicketReservationSystem/README.md

     - coach: Coach number can vary from A1-A999 and S1-S999.
 A denotes AC coach and S denotes Sleeper coach.
 Stored as CHAR(4).
     - berth_type: Can be LB, UB, MB, SL, SU
     - berth_number: An integer denoting berth number of the concerned passenger.
 Varies from 1-18 in AC coach and 1-24 in Sleeper Coaches.
+- stations (**station_code**, station_name)
+    - **station_code**: An alphabetical combination denoting each staion.
+Can be atmost 4 characters long.
+    - station_name: Name of the station of length atmost 30.
+- schedules (from_station, to_station, train_number, source_day, destination_day, SDT, DAT)
+    - from_station: Denotes the station from which train can depart.
+    - to_station: Denotes the station code at which the train can reach(All pairs of stations are stored to be stored in this relation)
+    - train_number: Train Number as a foreign key to trains relation.
+    - source_day: The day at which trains departs from the from_station.
+The source station has day 1 and it increses after midnight as the train progressess.
+    - destination_day: The day at which trains arrives at the to_station.
+    - SDT: Departure time from the from_station in HH:MM:SS format
+    - DAT: Arrival time at to_station in HH:MM:SS format.

 ## Stored Procedures and Functions